wch/r-source/tools/tracing-demo/linux/README.md

 - `linux-host-run-meta.txt`
 - collector stderr files (`*.err`)

-The host launcher also validates that both PDF artifacts exist at the end of each run and exits non-zero if either is missing.
+The host launcher also validates that all expected PDF artifacts exist at the end of each run and exits non-zero if any are missing.

 ## Quick Start